PROTECTING DIGITAL ASSETS WITH FLORIDA ESTATE PLANNING

 The value at death becomes the new basis for calculating future capital gains.

 Our goal is to focus on the current clients we have, which hopefully means that you'll end up being represented by our office.
-Therefore, to maintain the best service and provide a personalized approach to our cases -- we limit the amount of cases we take and our time slots for appointments.
+To maintain the best service and provide a personalized approach to our cases -- we limit the amount of cases we take and our time slots for appointments.

 FLORIDA LAST WILL AND TESTAMENT

 A Last Will and Testament outlines the testator’s (the person named on the will/future deceased) wishes after death.
-The goal of a Last Will and Testament is to carry out the wishes by assigning individuals, known as Personal Representatives, who is responsible for distributing assets accordingly.
+For cryptocurrency and other digital assets, the goal of a Last Will and Testament is to ensure that these assets are properly identified, securely accessed, and distributed according to the testator’s instructions.
+This includes naming individuals—known as Personal Representatives—who will have the legal authority to manage, secure, and transfer digital holdings in compliance with Florida law and applicable federal regulations.The goal of a Last Will and Testament is to carry out the wishes by assigning individuals, known as Personal Representatives, who is responsible for distributing assets accordingly.

 -